n-destin/graphlearning1.0/README.md

-# Deep Learning on Graphs Course Code Repository
+# Deep Learning on Graphs Code Repository

 This repository provides implementations course materials that cover everything you need to know about Graph Deep Learning.